james-stevens/pdftk-binary/README.md

 to run, all contained in a `chroot` - kinda like a poor man's container - so it **should** be able to run on any Linux platform.
 Although I've only tested it on Alpine v3.12.

-When you run it, all the files you want `pdftk` to process *must* be first copied into the `chroot` directory.
+When you run it, copy all the files you want `pdftk` to process into `/usr/local/tmp`, but then their path names must be given to `pdftk` as `/tmp/[your-file]`

+e.g. `/usr/local/tmp/input.pdf` is specified to `pdftk` as `/tmp/input.pdf`

-I only use `pdftk` for merging an XML file of data fields into a PDF input form, so the wrapper script I have provided (called `pdftk`) is cumtomised to doing *only* this, but changing it to do whatever you want should be easy.
+I only use `pdftk` for merging an XML file of data fields into a PDF input form, so that's the only thing I have tested.

+The `pdftk` wrapper provided will copy the files into `/usr/local/tmp` for you, but only works for the XML & form merge.

+# Containter

+If you prefer a proper docker container, its also there.
+I tested it with the form merge I use, but nothing else

+Run `./dkmk` to make the container, copy your files into `/usr/local/tmp`, then run `./dkrun` with the `pdftk` parameters you want, treating `/usr/local/tmp` as `/tmp`.
+That is `/usr/local/tmp/input.xml` is specified to `pdfktk` as `/tmp/input.xml`

+	$ cp input.xml invoice.pdf /usr/local/tmp/
+	$ ./dkrun /tmp/invoice.pdf fill_form /tmp/input.xml output - flatten > merged.pdf

+By outputting to `stdout` I don't have to be concerned about getting the output file out again.

 # Install